-As the impact of coronavirus (COVID-19) continues to expand, the health and safety of the TaskRabbit community remain our highest priority.
+As the impact of coronavirus (COVID-19) continues to expand, the health and safety of the Taskrabbit community remain our highest priority.
 We are closely monitoring the rapidly changing situation.
-We will share updates to our service and policies here to ensure that clients are able to get the essential help they need and that Taskers have appropriate guidance to task — safely and effectively — during these challenging times.
+We will share updates to our service and policies here to ensure that clients are able to get the help they need and that Taskers have appropriate guidance and support to task — safely and effectively — during these challenging times.

 What We’re Doing to Keep Our Community Safe

-TaskRabbit is here to help the community, and we are committed to keeping our platform open to allow Taskers and clients to connect for essential services, in accordance with applicable guidance from government authorities.
+Taskrabbit is here to help the community, and we are committed to keeping our platform open to allow Taskers and clients to connect for services, in accordance with applicable guidance from government authorities.

 Waiving Cancellation Fees Due to Illness

 We will waive cancellation fees for all clients who cancel a task within 24 hours of the scheduled start time due to illness.
 To make a change to your tasks, visit the My Tasks section of the Taskrabbit website.

 If you’re a Tasker who isn’t able to complete a scheduled task because of illness, there will be no impact to your business metrics.
 This includes declining a project if you believe that your client is ill or that completing the task would jeopardize your health.

 As restrictions are lifted across regions and cities, we ask the Taskrabbit community to remain mindful of all public health guidance and regulations in your area, especially since they may change from one day to the next.
 If your area allows in-person contact, please feel free to engage in these tasks.
 However, if a task can be done in a contactless or virtual way, we encourage clients and Taskers to work together to take these precautions.